peadargrant/automation/t02_client_setup/setup_lab.md

    - Were there any commonalities in these tasks?
 2. Which parts of today's work did you find challenging, difficult or unpleasant?
    - Were there any commonalities in these tasks?
+3. Were there any parts of today's work that you would have seen the opportunity for you or the lecturer to automate further to make things easier for you?